keyboardcrunch/static-site/posts/FleetDM/FleetDM.md

         * CIS for macOS and Windows.
         * CISA known exploited vulnerabilities (KEV).
         * Agent auto-update.
-* The UI buries the lead with regards to labels, query data
+* The UI buries the lead with regards to labels, query data, and whether or not CIS policies can be used on the Community version.

 ## Next Steps